 Have you noticed more artists are creating eye-catching social media graphics that are making an impact?
 Did you know that social media graphics get shared more often than regular texts and images?
 Do you think you need to have a graphic design degree to turn your art into instant graphics?
-Well, designing used to be a complex process that required a working knowledge of typography, layout, composition and expensive software programs.
-That’s no longer the case.
+Although designing was once a complex process that required a working knowledge of typography, layout, composition and expensive software programs, that no longer the case.
 There are many different free tools to choose from online where in just a few minutes you can create sensational social media graphics to promote your art.

 Are you ready to take your social media posts a step further?
 Here are two free tools that I use.